Spiritual Direction Mentors

 Besides the intersection of science and faith, he also focuses on pathways to a maturing spirituality.
 Through small groups, Kim companions others, especially men, in growing and deepening their awareness.
-As he enters his second year of training to become a spiritual director through Wisdom Tree Collective's School of Spiritual Direction, his own awareness as well as his passion to companion others continue to grow.
+Almost wrapping up his second year of training to become a spiritual director through Wisdom Tree Collective's School of Spiritual Direction, his own awareness as well as his passion to companion others continues to grow.

 Currently, he draws on the wisdom of Pierre Teilhard de Chardin, in "trusting in the slow work of God."